Home | Resources | Speech and Language | What is Morphology?

 Talk about what is happening in the story or the pictures of the book (e.g. ‘Look!
 The chicken in running away from the wolf and the cow is chasing the wolf’).
 This is a great activity for focusing on verb tenses, plurals, etc.

-Describe what you see and focus on the morphemes in the sentences you produce (e.g. ‘I see a woman dancing’) encourage your child to use the correct the correct morphology during their turn by modelling the correct response or repeating back their sentence with correct morphology (e.g. ‘yes, there are three goats’).
+Describe what you see and focus on the morphemes in the sentences you produce (e.g. ‘I see a woman dancing’) encourage your child to use the correct morphology during their turn by modelling the correct response or repeating back their sentence with correct morphology (e.g. ‘yes, there are three goats’).

 Sing a song